 - using the Express Plus Centrelink mobile app

-- contacting the business and asking them to correct the deduction
+- contacting the business and asking it to correct the deduction

-- calling us on your regular payment number
+- calling us on your regular payment line

 - visiting a service centre.

 If you’ve paid too much to a business, you can:

 - suspend your deduction for a period of up to 13 weeks

 - contact the business to ask it to refund you the overpayment amount.

 If a deduction was set up and paid that you didn’t authorise, you can:

 - contact the business to request a direct refund of the overpayment.